zaiisao/Documentation/en/Video/screensharing_web.md

 - Do not set the uid of the screen-sharing stream to a fixed value.
 Streams with the same uid can interfere with each other.
 - **Do not subscribe to a locally published screen-sharing stream**, else additional charges will incur.
 - Ensure that `video`/`audio` is set to `false` when creating the screen-sharing stream.
+- Sharing the window of a QQ chat on Windows causes the black screen.

 ## Working Principles